 Tip 2!
 I use the Remote App for FireStick/Fire TV to easily type the long URLs

-How to set up and use Mouse Toggle for Fire TV
+How to use Mouse Toggle for Fire TV/FireStick

 You need to configure FireStick by turning on ADB Debugging in the Settings.
 If you haven’t done that already, follow these steps:

-4: Click ADB Debugging if it is disabled/OFF
+4. Click ADB Debugging if it is disabled/OFF and turn it ON

 Mouse Toggle Interface: Overview